ADVERTISEMENT

 Hi Sandra!

-I have answered parts of this question several times, but it might be good to do a complete discussion of determining warp sett in one place.
-There are three basic factors you must take into account: the weave structure, the fiber/yarn, and the desired hand of the finished cloth.
+When you’re deciding on a sett, there are three basic factors about your project you must take into account: the weave structure, the yarn, and the desired hand of your finished cloth.

 The Weave Structure